chrisjrob/chrisjrob.github.io/_posts/2009-03-21-install-keepassx-on-debian-etch.md

 <!--more-->

-## Solution
+## The Solution

-Install from source.
+The solution is to install from source.
 These instructions were borrowed from the following comment (thank you "John"):

    * http://www.keepassx.org/howto/setup/inst_source_tar#comment-15355